plone/training/mastering_plone/dexterity.rst

 Extending:

 * Dexterity has Behaviors: easily extendable.
-Just activate a behavior TTW and your content type is e.g. translatable (:py:mod:`plone.app.multilingual`).
+Just activate a behavior TTW and your content type is e.g. translatable (:mod:`plone.app.multilingual`).
-* Archetypes has :py:mod:`archetypes.schemaextender`.
+* Archetypes has :mod:`archetypes.schemaextender`.
 Powerful but not as flexible.

 We have only used Dexterity for the last few years.
 We teach Dexterity and not Archetypes because it's more accessible to beginners, has a great TTW story and is the future.